shpml/fundamentals/06_chapter/14_cheatsheet.md

 * *Synonyms*: command-line interface (CLI), console

 ####Terminal
-* An OSX application that provides text-based access to the operating system;
+* An OSX application that provides text-based access to the operating system.
-* Any device or application used for data entry and display in a computer system
+* Any device or application used for data entry and display in a computer system.
 * *Synonyms*: client, computer terminal, terminal emulator

 ####File System